-Some patients with treatment-resistant colorectal cancers may have a new optionJune 2nd, 2013 in Cancer /
+Some patients with treatment-resistant colorectal cancers may have a new optionJune 2, 2013 in Medicine & Health / Cancer

 A subset of colorectal cancers responds to anti-epidermal growth factor receptor (anti-EGFR) therapies, but develops resistance within months.
 Among cancers that develop resistance to anti-EGFR therapy, some showed overexpression of a gene called MET, according to a study published in the June issue of Cancer Discovery, a journal of the American Association for Cancer Research.
 Preliminary data published in this study showed human tumors with MET amplification, grown in mice, responded to MET inhibitor drugs.